15 July – 10 September 2017

 Tijs Goldschmidt (transl Sherry MacDonald), 2016:

 Nessie Stonebridge’s paintings have for many years drawn inspiration from the wild and wind-battered Norfolk coastline.
 She paints the enormous range of lurid colours in nature, balancing movement and structure.
-At the heart of her current series of swan paintings, is the fury of beaks, encircled by fanlike, semi-abstracted wings.
-The result, she says, is an aviary of attack and defence, which has grandeur in this case, but is intimating the basic fight-or-flight behaviour of all birds.
+At the heart of her series of swan paintings, is the fury of beaks, encircled by fanlike, semi-abstracted wings.
+The result, she says, is an aviary of attack and defence.
+It has grandeur in this case, but is intimating the basic fight-or-flight behaviour of all birds.